 Use the iTunes Website

-- Launch Chrome and head to the Music page of the Apple website.
+- Open Chrome and visit the Music page on the Apple website.

-- Then, in the sub-menu shown, select Create Shortcut, and afterward, enter the shortcut name as iTunes.
+- In the prompt that appears, enter the shortcut name as iTunes.

-- Now a shortcut on the Chromebook’s desktop is available and can be used to listen to music from iTunes.
+- A shortcut will now appear on the Chromebook’s desktop, allowing you to conveniently listen to music from iTunes.

-Many of the users may prefer to import iTunes music to YouTube music to take advantage of the Google ecosystem.
-A user is required to perform these steps on a PC.
+Some users may prefer to transfer their iTunes music library to YouTube Music in order to utilize the Google ecosystem.
+To do this, you need to perform the following steps on a PC:

-- Launch a web browser and head to the YouTube music website.
+- Open a web browser and go to the YouTube Music website.

-- Now, drag and drop the iTunes music files to the YouTube music website.
+- Drag and drop the iTunes music files onto the YouTube Music web page.

-- Then accept the YouTube TOS (if asked to) and wait till the process completes.
+- Accept the YouTube Terms of Service (if prompted) and wait for the transfer process to complete.

 Use a Virtual Machine Application

-- Launch a web browser on the Chromebook and head to the Linux downloads page of the VirtualBox website.
+- Open a web browser on the Chromebook and visit the VirtualBox Linux downloads page.

-- Once downloaded, head to the downloaded location on the Chromebook and double-click the downloaded file.
+- After the file has downloaded, navigate to its location on your Chromebook and double-click the file to initiate installation.

-- Then select Install with Linux and follow the prompts on the screen to install VirtualBox.
+- Select Install with Linux (Beta) and follow the on-screen instructions to install VirtualBox.

-- Once installed, launch it from the Linux Apps Folder, and in the VirtualBox window, click on New.
+- When VirtualBox is installed, launch it from the Linux Apps Folder, and click New to create a virtual machine.